-• Safety glasses must be worn at all time by the operator and anyone within sight of the unit.
-Additional personal protection equipment may include: face shield, goggles, gloves, apron, hard hat, safety shoes, and hearing protection.

-• The owner of this tool must ensure that safety-related decals are installed, maintained, and replaced if they become hard to read.

-- Shut OFF the motor before opening any connections in the system.

-The swide assess to expend the second of th - The guide cannot cover every hazard or situation so always do the job with SAFETY FIRST.
+- Safety glasses must be worn at all time by the operator and anyone within sight of the unit.
+Additional personal protection equipment may include: face shield, goggles, gloves, apron, hard hat, safety shoes, and hearing protection. - The owner of this tool must ensure that safety-related decals are installed, maintained, and replaced if they become hard to read. - Shut OFF the motor before opening any connections in the system. - The guide cannot cover every hazard or situation so always do the job with SAFETY FIRST.